-At this 2,641-acre preserve, you'll be able to hike through a portion of Wisconsin's North Woods.
-The 15 wild lakes and ponds at the preserve—with names like Upper and Lower Aimer, Knife, Battine, Bug, and Canteen—host a rich diversity of fish and other aquatic species.
+At this preserve you'll be able to hike through a portion of Wisconsin's North Woods.
+The 15 wild lakes and ponds at the preserve—with names like Upper and Lower Aimer, Knife, Battine, Bug and Canteen—host a rich diversity of fish and other aquatic species.
 The surrounding forests provide habitat for many native plants and wildlife species.

 This area also serves as a link between the one-million-acre Ottawa National Forest, located to the north in Michigan, and the 220,000-acre Northern Highland-American Legion State Forest, located to the south in Wisconsin.
 The Border Lakes area (of which the Catherine Wolter Wilderness Area is a part) serves as a travel corridor for large-ranging mammals including timber wolves and possibly moose and Canada lynx.